 Development of invested capital and return on equity (ROE) of Home Depot Inc.

 Source: Home Depot Inc. Consilue analysis.

 Invested capital as at the end of FY 2017 amounts to 28,5 billion USD.
 Financial debt equals 27 billion USD and shareholder’s equity 1,5 billion USD.
-One can quickly notices that the indebtedness measured as D/E ratio is »very high«, 1611%.
+One can quickly notice that the indebtedness measured as D/E ratio is »very high«, 1611%.
 Nevertheless, the ratio as such is not really problematic.
-The key is to consider the ratio (not book value of equity).
+The key is to consider the market (not book value) indebtedness ratio.
 In the case of Home Depot Inc. future returns on invested capital are expected significantly above the weighted average cost of capital (WACC).
 The market value of equity therefore significantly (more than 100x) exceeds its book value, making the healthy debt levels significantly higher.

 The more value the company creates, the higher the optimal levels of debt.
 As the debt levels built, the ease of creating value for shareholders increase.
 And the system works as a spiral.
 The more debt there is, the higher the value for shareholders.